 In 2001, Dr. Robinson founded the Mahony Center–a multi-purpose unit serving teachers and children through graduate and professional development programs for gifted education.
 For years, the center has also served as a hub for the Arkansas Advanced Placement Summer Institute, an archive for curriculum materials and empirical research.
 She also coordinates the Summer Laurate University for Youth, a summer enrichment program for academically talented children taught by education students.
 Every summer, the three-week program assists in training teachers of gifted and talented students.
 Dr. Robinson also works closely with her students.
 She is known as a mentor to her students and teaches them to be mentors themselves.
 Her education students, in turn, learn how to nurture and grow talent in their own classrooms.

-Robinson came to UALR in 1986.
-She earned B.A. and M.A. degrees in English from the University of Wyoming in 1971 and 1973 and a Ph.D. in educational psychology from Purdue University in 1983.
+Dr. Ann Robinson has a B.A. and M.A. in English from the University of Wyoming, and a Ph.D. in Educational Psychology from Purdue University.